A wholistic approach to lymphatic health.

 Alicia Morris Soto, AHC, CMT

 Alicia Morris Soto began her studies in bodywork at Kali Institute in 2003.
 Guided by her interest in yoga, she went on to study Thai Yoga Massage with Saul David Raye.
-In 2008, however, a desire to support friends with acute Lyme Disease symptoms directed her to focus on lymphatic drainage massage, and study with Allen Mills of the Center for Lymphatic Health.
+In 2008, however, a desire to support friends with acute Lyme Disease symptoms directed her to focus on lymphatic drainage massage.

-“Early in my private practice, I noticed a palpable link between fluid stagnation and gripping patterns in the body and which inspired me to pursue training in myofascial release with John F. Barnes to improve quality and outcomes of treatment.
-However, in my research on how to maintain lymphatic health, I was inspired by the depth and eloquence that Ayurveda (traditional Indian medicine) offered to a conversation around the fluid layer of the body which modern medicine was barely beginning to acknowledge and language.”
+“Early in my practice, I noticed a palpable link between fluid stagnation and gripping patterns in the body which inspired me to study in Myofascial Release with John F. Barnes to improve quality and outcomes of treatment.
+However, in my research on how to maintain lymphatic health, I was inspired by the rich discussion that Ayurveda (traditional Indian medicine) offers about the fluid layer of the body, which Western medicine was barely beginning to acknowledge and language.
+Ayurveda is as vast as it is simple, and I’m so grateful that this wondrous, slow-moving, upstream body system washed me up on its shore.”

 “Water is fluid, soft, and yielding.
 But water will wear away rock, which is rigid and cannot yield.
 As a rule, whatever is fluid, soft, and yielding will overcome whatever is rigid and hard.
 This is another paradox: what is soft is strong.”